jonathanulco/laurakalbag-dot-com/content/posts/processing-responsive-images-with-hugo/index.md

 In the future, I could probably find a way to automate this, rather than creating the repetition.
 But for now, my images are that bit more accessible, and that’s the important thing!

 I hope documenting all of this will help someone else.
-I’m sorry my code examples aren’t very pretty and don’t have syntax highlighting.
-I’ll get on with that next!
+I’m sorry my code examples aren’t very pretty, and I’ve not yet got all the dashes in to wrangle the [whitespace in Go](https://gohugo.io/templates/introduction/).
+Just before this post was published, I also got social media meta images in the `<head>` of my pages generating at the right sizes, so let me know if that might be a useful snippet to blog too!